 What is SPF?SPF, or sun protection factor, measures how much solar energy is required to cause a sunburn when you’re wearing sunscreen compared with unprotected skin.
-A sunscreen with an SPF of 30, when used as directed, prevents 97 percent of UVB rays from reaching your skin.
+A sunscreen with an SPF of 30, when used as directed, from reaching your skin.
 SPF 50 blocks 98 percent.
 It’s important to remember that while higher SPFs offer more protection, they don’t last any longer than lower numbers, so you need to reapply them just as often.

 The sun emits different types of light rays, two of which are primarily responsible for damaging your skin: ultraviolet A (UVA) and ultraviolet B (UVB).
 UVB rays are shorter and can’t penetrate glass, but they’re the ones that cause sunburns.

 UVA rays, which can get through glass, are more insidious because they affect your skin beneath the surface even when you can’t feel it burning.

 For that reason, you’ll want to make sure your sunscreen says “broad spectrum,” “UVA/UVB protection,” or “multi-spectrum” on the label.
 The term “broad spectrum” is the one you’ll most often see in the United States because it’s regulated by the U.S. Food and Drug Administration (FDA).